Lightweight Sport Rifle and Bench Rest Competitions

 If you would like to take part in future LSR league competitions, or would like more information about them, please email Maxine Woodward, via this email link.
 We welcome entries from any Notts.
 RA affiliated club.
 The more competitors there are the more challenging the shooting.
 You can also keep up to date with current information here on the Nottinghamshire Rifle Association website.
 If you subscribe to the website update news email you will be alerted to developments - see below for the free subscription link.

-Previous seasons results can be reached via the links below.
+Results of our LSR League competitions can be reached via the links below.